Germany’s most charming small towns for a quiet weekend escape

 If Monschau feels like a fairytale, Quedlinburg feels like a well-worn novel - every street a different chapter, every building a different century.
 Recognized as a UNESCO World Heritage Site, this town in Saxony-Anhalt has more than 1,300 half-timbered houses, some dating back to the Middle Ages.
-But it’s not preserved in glass: people live and work here, and the streets are filled with a gentle, everyday rhythm.
+But it’s not preserved in glass: people live and work here.

 The Altstadt (Old Town) is a slow traveler’s dream.
 Cobbled lanes twist and turn, opening into small squares where cafés spill onto the street in summer.
 The buildings aren’t perfectly straight, and that’s part of the charm.
 Their slanted beams and slightly uneven walls tell stories of centuries of repairs, rebuilds, and everyday use.
 You’ll find little artisan workshops tucked between houses, selling hand-painted ceramics, woven textiles, and woodwork made right there in town.